razerofficial/ue4-plugin-razer-sdk/README.md

 The `OnSuccessRequestReceipts` delegate sets the `Var_Receipts` variable so that the `MainThread` can update the UI.

-The `OnSuccessGamerInfo` delegate is able to set the `GamerInfo TextBlock` outside the `MainThread` without throwing an assetion.
+The `OnSuccessGamerInfo` delegate is able to set the `GamerInfo TextBlock` outside the `MainThread` without throwing an assertion.

-The `OnSuccessShutdown` delegate is able to set the `Status TextBlock` outside the `MainThread` without throwing an assetion.
+The `OnSuccessShutdown` delegate is able to set the `Status TextBlock` outside the `MainThread` without throwing an assertion.

 The `UpdateProductsUIOnRenderingThread` custom event dynamically creates `Buttons` that can be `pressed` to call the `RazerSDK/RequestPurchase` function.